XGIMI MoGo 2 Projector Review

 Differences Between Sizes And Variants

-Our unit was manufactured in September 2023; you can see the label here.
+Our unit was manufactured in September 2023.

 Check out our recommendations for the best portable projectors and the best outdoor projectors.
 If you'd prefer to shop for another product in the same price range, look up the best projectors under $500 instead.